 We now have a new five year BVT planned maintenance programme which will look to focus on replacing older boilers, single glazed and sash windows and doors.
 This new programme will see us replace 1,465 boilers, upgrade 375 heating systems, replace and fit 221 PVCU double glazed windows in non-conservation areas, replace and fit 401 timber sash double glazed window replacements to front and side elevations in the conservation areas, fit 610 kitchens and 205 bathrooms and replace and fit 1,450 front doors.
 Whilst starting some of this work has been hampered as a result of the coronavirus (Covid-19), our aim is to appoint a contractor for window replacements by the autumn.
 We will then assess the most appropriate time to physically start doing this work.

-If you raised a specific question either in your response to the questionnaire or during a drop-in that hasn’t been answered above or to you personally via a letter or telephone call, please email us at email@example.com and we will update the website, or contact you directly, whichever is most appropriate.
+If you raised a specific question either in your response to the first consultation questionnaire or during a drop-in held in 2020 that hasn’t been answered above or to you personally via a letter or telephone call, please email us at firstname.lastname@example.org and we will update the website, or contact you directly, whichever is most appropriate.

 Categorised in: Bournville design guide review